Extensa: Reception

 The book was well received by several reviewers at the Polish Poltergeist portal.
 Katarzyna Sałak gave it a 10/10 score in 2007, Bartosz Krawczyk, 8/10 in 2010 and Tomasz Czajka, 9/10, also in 2010.
-Also in 2010 (the year a second edition was published), Maria Kobielska reviewed it positively for Polish magazine e-splot, focusing on the narrative style and character developoment.
+Also in 2010 (the year a second edition was published), Maria Kobielska reviewed it positively for Polish magazine e-splot, focusing on the narrative style and character development.
 That year in Esensja, Grzegorz Rogaczewski discussed the book in his overview of Dukaj's works published.
 He noted that the book is somewhat less "baroque" and complex than some of Dukaj's earlier works, and the theme of contact between more or less advanced civilization is reminiscent of Strugatsky's Roadside Picnic.
 Beatrycze Nowicka reviewed the book for Esensja in 2017.
 She concluded that the novel still holds up well despite 15 years since it debuted.
 She praises the book for interesting discussion of various scientific concepts, as well as world building, although she criticized the main character as "irritatingly passive".